 The modern church is geared toward women and men don’t fit

 I have known the title for this post for a long time.
 In my heart I knew it was true, but I struggled to articulate why.
 Now I can.

 I read David Murrow’s book Why Men Hate Going to Church hoping to understand why I struggle so with church attendance.
 Though it’s no one’s fault (and yet we are all complicit), the Christian church is a place where women thrive and men die.

 In most all that it does—from décor, to language, to programs, to music, to sermons—today’s church provides what women crave, while offering little that appeals to men.
-Guys: check your testosterone at the door.
+The church says to guys, “Check your testosterone at the door.”